ahmetcelik05/AiCommunityArticles/docs/en/Community-Articles/2026-09-16-net-11-in-practice/post.md

 ## Closing thoughts

 None of these four features will make the headline of the .NET 11 launch keynote, and that is exactly why they are worth knowing about: they are the changes you will use on a Tuesday afternoon, not the ones you will benchmark.
 Good luck with the upgrade.
-Pin your SDK, keep the tests from this article close, and treat every "it obviously works like this" moment with a little suspicion until GA, because RC1 has already taught us that a tag name can change between one branch and the next.
+Pin your SDK, keep the tests from this article close, and treat every "it obviously works like this" moment with a little suspicion until GA.
 If you run into a surprise we did not cover, the sample repository is the place to open an issue.

 ## References